Skip to main content

 One Thing the M Tax Code Post Did Not Cover

-For context, we have previously covered the M tax code from the perspective of the transferring partner in M Tax Code Marriage Allowance: Are You Claiming It?.
-The N code is the mirror image: the same arrangement, seen from the receiving partner's payslip.
-If you are the one whose income is higher, you hold the N code.
-If you are the one who applied, you hold the M code.
+For context, we have previously covered the M tax code from the perspective of the receiving partner in M Tax Code Marriage Allowance: Are You Claiming It?.
+The N code is the mirror image: the same arrangement, seen from the transferring partner's payslip.
+If you are the one whose income is higher, you hold the M code.
+If you are the one who applied and gave the allowance away, you hold the N code.
 Both partners should periodically verify their codes are correct, because HMRC does not always update both simultaneously.

 2.1m